tzvikif/ObisidianVault/Zettelkasten/Lecture 2 Entropy and Data Compression (I) Introduction to Compression, Inf Theory and Entropy.md

 ![[Pasted image 20241001115752.png|500]]

-[[shannon information content of an outcome]] tells us how much information we gain(in bits) if an even occurred. from  the image above we can see that we gain more information from the *Head* event.
+[[Shannon information content of an outcome]] tells us how much information we gain(in bits) if an even occurred. from  the image above we can see that we gain more information from the *Head* event.

 ### H.W